What are the fun facts about Malta?

 8. Most of the Maltese people speak 3 languages fluently

-Due to the island being conquered by so many nations, influence of other languages in the everyday life is a normality.
+Due to the island being conquered by so many nations, the influence of other languages in everyday life is normality.
 Up until the 90s, in Malta you could not find any English television, one could only find Maltese and Italian stations.
 Therefore, many Maltese learnt Italian by watching Italian cartoons.
-English is the second national language and Maltese the National Language.
+English is the second national language and Maltese is the first National Language of Malta.

 9. Maltese are nuts about Eurovision